[icon]

 Quit

 Close this window or exit the program.
-This has the same effect as the window close action for your platform (e.g., the upper-left red circle button on Mac and Ubuntu Linux, and the upper-right "X" on Windows on Fedora Linux).
+This has the same effect as the window close action for your platform (e.g., the upper-left red circle button on macOS and Ubuntu Linux, and the upper-right "X" on Windows on Fedora Linux).
 Quit closes windows and always warns you about any unsaved changes before closes, though its scope depends on the type of window on which it is invoked:

 • For a popup window, Quit prompts you about unsaved changed in that window only.
 If approved, the Quit closes that window only and PyEdit continues.
 If cancelled, Quit does nothing.
-Popup windows are identified by both the word "Popup" and a ☝︎ symbol in their title bars (for legibility and consistency; Windows and Linux can use unique title-bar icons, but they are tiny on Windows, and absent on Mac).
+Popup windows are identified by both the word "Popup" and a ☝︎ symbol in their title bars (for legibility and consistency; Windows and Linux can use unique title-bar icons, but they are tiny on Windows, and absent on macOS).

 • For a main window, Quit asks about changes in all open windows.
 If approved, Quit closes all windows and ends the program.
 If cancelled, Quit automatically raises all windows having unsaved changes on screen (even if they are minimized), to help you decide how to proceed.
 Main windows are distinguished by the word "Main" plus a ✍ symbol in their title bars on all platforms